 I was about to continue when I shut up.
 I just heard a female voice saying something to my face.
-She must have screamed it, and it sounded angry.
+She must have screamed it, and it sounded furious.
 It’s really hard to understand ghostspeak from a living body.

 “I’ll share with you some classified information that likely won’t ever leave my lips again.
-You knew this guy, Asier, but he’s dead,” I say with a serious tone.
+You knew this guy, Asier, but he’s dead,” I say in a serious tone.
 “I was on a bus when the idiot invaded our lane and ended up crashing against the highway divider.
 He hit his head hard enough that his soul got ejected.
 He could have returned, but he chose to move on to the beyond, the cowardly bastard.
 And I happened to be a ghost who can possess others as easily as you can poltergeist shit up.
 So yeah, I’m now occupying this bastard’s body!
 Asier is no more.”

-As if it had been coated in camo material, I only spot that a spoon was hovering near me when it falls to the floor as if the ghost had dropped it.
+Like it had been coated in camo material, I only spot that a spoon was hovering near me when it falls to the floor as if the ghost had dropped it.